pearcej/complex/_sources/ComplexityScience/TheAxesOfScientificModels.rst

     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

-The axes of Scientific Models
+The Axes of Scientific Models
 -----------------------------

 I have described classical models as based on physical laws, expressed in the form of equations, and solved by mathematical analysis; conversely, models of complex systems are often based on simple rules and implemented as computations.
 We can think of this trend as a shift over time along two axes: